 (Please Note: This Mapping application below is a public service for flood hazard information produced in support of the National Flood Insurance Program (NFIP).
 Plumas County does not provide this information and shall not be liable for any errors, omissions, or damages that result from inappropriate use of this information.)

-Link to the Map below: https://msc.fema.gov/nfhl
+Link to the Map below if you wish to view this map full-screen: https://msc.fema.gov/nfhl

 Flood Safety Awareness and Preparedness